Granicus Software Engineer Salary in Greater Bengaluru | ₹710K-₹1.82M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Granicus totals ₹1.82M per year.
-View the base salary, stock, and bonus breakdowns for Granicus's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Granicus's total compensation packages.
 Last updated: 9/30/2025

 Company